-David Charles Boot Blue Ankle Navy Studio Women’s Black Mountain is one of the latest courses in the valley to deal with financial troubles.
+Bloom Navy Couture Ballerinas Women's Clarks Black Mountain is one of the latest courses in the valley to deal with financial troubles.
 Legacy Golf Club recently reopened after being purchased by new owners Georges Maalouf and Eddie Haddad.
 Silverstone Golf Club and Badlands Golf Club are both closed.

 George Garcia, the president of planning and development services firm GC Garcia, warned that the industry has become a lot more risky than it used to be.
 Black Mountain is one of the longest-standing golf courses in Nevada.

 "Some of them, from what I understand, were losing money.
 Others weren’t making as much money," Garcia said.
 "I rented on a golf course and wouldn’t buy for this exact reason."

 "Went by a few other golf courses on my travels today and saw how nice and green they were, so I hope they start putting some water on this," homeowner Denell Hahn said.

 Nobody stepped up to finalize the purchase of Black Mountain.
 Hahn said she and the rest of the community have not been happy with at least one of the potential buyers.

 "They want to put in high-density housing that’s going to really deteriorate the whole neighborhood," Hahn said.
 "Ten-thousand car trips each and every day … Schools in this area are maxed out.
 We also know that the emergency services in this area are at maximum use.
 So it was a very poorly thought out plan to begin with."